 Found 90 - 100 results of 103 programs matching keyword "mars exploration rover"

-Dr. Keith Noll of the Hubble Heritage Project and the Exploratorium's Ron Hipschman explain how MERs’ images are sent back to Earth.
+What would it be like to set up camp on Mars?
+Learn about Martian camping conditions, including how to "boil" water.
+Dr. Keith Noll of the Hubble Heritage Project and the Exploratorium's Ron Hipschman explain how MERs images are sent back to Earth.

-Explore how Mars’s gravity and geology would affect rock climbers, with the Exploratorium's Dr. Paul Doherty.
+Explore how Marss gravity and geology would affect rock climbers, with the Exploratorium's Dr. Paul Doherty.
 How old would you be on Mars?
 Learn how time passes on Mars by exploring its calendar and seasons.
-Find out what sunsets look like on Mars and what makes the red planet red with images taken by the MERs’ cameras Come to the Exploratorium and see the first images from the Mars Rover Spirit.
+Find out what sunsets look like on Mars and what makes the red planet red with images taken by the MERs cameras Come to the Exploratorium and see the first images from the Mars Rover Spirit.
 Learn about the Mars missions and the tools used to explore Mars.

 Chris McKay, Planetary Scientist at the NASA Ames Research Center, has traveled the world seeking Mars-like environments.
 In the Dry Valleys of Antarcticahis favorite Mars analog on EarthDr.
 McKay discovered a kind of algae living inside rocks porous to light and water.
 Hell show us some of these rocks and talk about the physical conditions required for life.
 Meet Breea Govenar, a biologist at Penn State University, as she speaks to us from aboard a research vessel from Wood's Hole Oceanographic Institute.
 She'll discuss life near deep-sea thermal vents in the Pacific Ocean.
 The Webcast also includes Dr. Alissa Arp, a biologist from San Francisco State University studying the tube worms that live around these very hot marine spots.
 Julia Child and physicist Philip Morrison once cooked up (and sampled) "primordial soup," a mixture of ingredients said to be the materials from which life sprang on Earth.
 How accurate is this notion?
 David Deamer studies how some molecules self-assemble into order, and has developed new theories about how life evolved from components on Earth.
-We’ll talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
+Well talk with him, do hands-on experiments, and watch vintage footage of Julia Child tasting the soup.
 Guests: David Deamer, Director, UC Berkeley SETI Program, and Karen Kalumuk, Exploratorium staff scientist.
 See an 8 minute video of the planet Mars from the James Lick Observatory telescope!
-We stayed up with Exploratorium scientist Ron Hipschman at the Lick Observatory in San Jose, California, for the best view we've had of Mars in a long, long time.
-At midnight on August 27, Earth and Mars passed closer to one another than they have in 60,000 years.
-Astronomers were on hand to tell us all about our nearest neighbor—its geography, orbit, and why both NASA and the European Space Agency have chosen this time to launch robotic missions to Mars.